 What are the side effects of Botox for migraines?

 The most common side effects of Botox for migraines are headaches and neck pain, though this is generally short lived.
 However, in some cases, the treatment can exacerbate migraines.
+So you'll want to speak to an expert to weigh up the pros and cons and decide whether it's right for you.

 Interested in finding out more about Botox?
 Check out our anti-wrinkle treatment guide.